MaksymDramaretskyi-1/Hillel-NPM/README.md

 git push
 ```

-**Why:** To back up the project and share progress with others, such as your instructor.
+Backs up the project and shares progress with others, such as your instructor.

+---

+You can also add convenient scripts like `npm run format` and `npm run lint` in your `package.json` to automate formatting and linting.